‘What happened to you?’ is not the only question for families of survivors

 Adaptations are what is still happening

-The question ‘what happened?’ is always followed by ways of adapting to early life stressors.
+The question ‘what happened?’ is always followed by ways of adapting to early-life stressors.
 You may be familiar with other terms like defense mechanisms, coping strategies, or maladaptive behaviors.
-I acknowledge none of these terms as particularly kind.

 All defenses are learned behaviors.
 You only develop psychological defenses because they were once necessary for self-protection. ~ Arielle Schwartz, PhD.

-These adaptations to early life environment are behaviors, responses, and reactions that are not conscious or willful and are driven by areas of the brain responsible for survival (To learn more, see A Little Survival Guide for Partners).
+These adaptations to early life environment are behaviors, responses, and reactions that are not conscious or willful and are driven by areas of the brain responsible for survival.
 This is the outcome of trauma and unless resolved, these patterned brain responses continue.

 This is where families struggle and suffer without adequate support.